david-mark-llc/jessie/README.md

 ## Builder

 The builder has been created using Node so you must install that first.

 ### About the builder

-If you have read the above you should understand how Jessie is designed and therefor understand the requirments of the builder; it takes a list of functions with specified renditions and ensures you specify the right dependencies for your chosen custom build.
-After that it will make sure the functions are put together in the right order.
+If you have read the above you should understand how Jessie is designed and therefore understand how the builder needs to work; it takes a list of functions with specified renditions and ensures you specify the right dependencies for your custom build.

 ### Using the builder